 Join the Team

 The Military and Veterans’ Resource Center (MAVRC) offers employment opportunities for students to assist the MAVRC in supporting Georgetown’s military-connected students.
 Students who work in the MAVRC will have the opportunity to develop a deep understanding of the issues facing military-connected students as they navigate higher education.
-Additionally, all MAVRC student workers will have the opportunity to develop software skills, receive one-on-one mentorship, and have first-hand access to development opportunities secured through the MAVRC.

 1. VA Work-Study